How to make your team unstoppable?

-There are number of things you can do to make your teams effective by aligning them towards a common goal and unleashing their collective intelligence.
+There are number of things you can do to make your team effective by aligning them towards a common goal and unleashing their collective intelligence.

 Photo by Quino Al on Unsplash

-Here are some ideas that have served me really well for managing teams:
+Here are some proven ideas for managing your team:

 1. Constant elimination of tasks #

-To keep your teams focused on things that matter and absolutely align them with the vision and strategy, review the work your teams shouldn’t be doing alongside what they are doing on regular basis.
-You can bring this up as part of your weekly one-to-ones with direct reports or during regular check-ins with entire team every couple of weeks.
+To keep your team focused on things that matter, review the work your team shouldn’t be doing alongside what they are doing on regular basis.
+You can bring this up as part of the weekly one-to-ones with your direct reports or during regular check-ins with entire team every couple of weeks.

-You would be surprised by finding things your team is doing that don’t need to be actioned anymore, including the ones assigned by you.
+You will probably find a number of things they don’t need to do anymore, including the ones assigned by you.

 Your team might be generating reports that no one is reading.
 A person might be duplicating the work as they aren’t aware someone else has done it already or doing it soon.
 There are tasks being done in an old-fashioned time consuming way as the person is falling back to their old habits or unaware of the new process.